tytydraco/yessleep/out/The_Mothman_doesnt_predict_disastershe_makes_me_cause_them.md

 We were next in line, both girls were teasing each other with anticipation when my stomach started twisting knots.

 I tried to shake it off as nothing.
-As needless paranoia from all the loud, fast moving metal… but that's then I saw it.
+As needless paranoia from all the loud, fast moving metal… but that's when I saw it.

 *The dark winged thing.*